ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

 {:refdef: style="text-align: center;"}
 ![image3](/assets/traditionalMarriage/image3.png)
 {: refdef}
-We have a good starting point!
+This is a good starting point!
 Each orange square represents a man and each purple square a woman.
-Next, we need a way to show the men moving towards the women they're courting; `moveMen` does that by checking the position of each man with respect to their desired partner, and then updating their position accordingly.
+Next, we need a way to make the men moving towards the women they're courting; `moveMen` does that by checking the position of each man with respect to their desired partner, and then moving them by one square.
 {% highlight python %}
 def moveMen(world, men_array, women_array):
     for man in men_array: